 (to read with parents/guardian)

-You have come into hospital because you are poorly with coronavirus.
+You have come into hospital because you are poorly with coronavirus or you may have had coronavirus a few weeks ago and now become poorly from your body’s response to the virus.

 The doctors and nurses in the hospital will be doing all they can to help you get better.